MihaMarkic/modern-vice-pdb-monitor/README.md

 I'm mostly hanging out at [Everything C64 discord development channel](https://discord.gg/SFQaN4jgqm) and [Mastodon](https://mastodon.social/@mihamarkic) as @mihamarkic@mastodon.social.

+## Status

+Main development is going on on `develop` branch and specific features are being developed and dedicated `feature/FEATURE` branches until they are merged into `develop` branch.
+Releases are published as framework dependent binaries (.NET 8.0 runtime required) here and there until an automated distribution system is put in place.
+At this time new features are still being added any many pieces have yet to fall in place.
+Also this documentation is outdated.

 ## Getting started

 Application was first developed with ACME as compiler in mind, then it was modified to be compiler agnostic and lastly Oscar64 support was added where most of the work has been done since.
 Until I update documentation below, consider it quite obsolete and it might not even work with ACME for now.

 Oscar64 compilation should use these parameters, to minimize optimizations: